fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 from this EKS feature compared to *IAM Roles for Service Accounts* is that users no longer need to create an *OIDC Provider* for the EKS cluster in the IAM API.

+It should be noted, however, that in the feature proposed here we cannot support *EKS Pod Identity* because it requires the `ServiceAccount` token to be bound to a pod, and the Kubernetes API will only issue a `ServiceAccount` token bound to a pod if that pod uses the respective `ServiceAccount`, which is a requirement we simply cannot meet.
+The only pod guaranteed to exist from the perspective of a Flux controller is itself.
+Therefore, it's impossible to support EKS Pod Identity for multi-tenant workload identity.
+(It is already possible to use it for single-tenant workload identity, though.)

 In sight of the technical background presented above, our proposal becomes simpler.
 The only solution to support multi-tenant workload identity at the object-level for the Flux APIs is to associate the Flux objects with Kubernetes `ServiceAccounts`.
-We propose to build the `ServiceAccount` token creation and exchange logic into the Flux controllers through a library in the `github.com/fluxcd/pkg` repository.
+We propose building the `ServiceAccount` token creation and exchange logic into the Flux controllers through a library in the `github.com/fluxcd/pkg` repository.

 ### API Changes